 They are used for mounting light motors on rowing boats, where the possibility of attaching a transom is provided.
 Such transoms are made of plastic or waterproof plywood.
 They have a simple mounting system and the ability to quickly install.

-They are used for mounting medium and high power motors on motor boats, where such a transom is an integral part of the hull.
-Such a transom is made of plastic or waterproof plywood and is equipped with a special pad on which the motor clamp is put on.
+They are used for mounting medium and high power motors on motor boats, where such a transom on boat is an integral part of the hull.
+Such a transom of a boat is made of plastic or waterproof plywood and is equipped with a special pad on which the motor clamp is put on.
 The pad can be plastic or metal, it serves to protect the transom board from damage when fixing the motor and has the ability to adjust in height.

 The angle of the vertical inclination of the transom and the possibility of its height adjustment significantly affect the dynamic characteristics of an inflatable motor boat.
 This angle varies between 4-6 degrees.
 This is necessary to sufficiently submerge the legs of the outboard motor.